ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 * Clover Toolbox is a shell script that offers a simple GUI to configure some aspects of Clover script.
 * Custom systemd script that performs a sanity check whenever SteamOS starts up making sure that the dual boot is intact and repairs it automatically if needed.

+## What's New (as of October 25 2024)
+1. Updated Clover EFI from 5159 to 5160.
+2. Implemented Clover whitelist - make sure you are on SteamOS 3.6.x for the whitelist to work correctly!
+3. Script can now be installed in Bazzite!
+4. Updated icons for Bazzite.
+5. Added sanity check - make sure SteamOS / Bazzite is installed before Windows! (sorry WinDeckOS users)

 ## What's New (as of May 19 2024)
 1. Removed the 7z sanity check as this is now installed by default in SteamOS 3.5.x / 3.6.x
 2. Added ESP sanity check - make sure there is enough space in ESP before doing anything